fantoms/ACEManager/ACEManager/README.md

 * The preferred way to contribute is to fork the repo and submit a pull request on GitHub.
 * Code style information can be found on the [Wiki](https://github.com/ACEmulator/ACE/wiki/Code-Style).

+## Code Contributions

+* A modified version of ConsoleControl (MIT License) was used with this tool is included in the repository.
+* C# ConsoleControl library was originaly written by Dave Kerr (http://www.dwmkerr.com/).
+Additional interface disposal contributions taken from @webmaster442, on github.

 ## Bug Reports

 * Please use the [issue tracker](https://github.com/fantoms/ACEManager/issues) provided by GitHub to send us bug reports.